Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

 .. note::

-   For a Rust_ developer, receive functions compares to type methods, with a mutable reference to self.
+   For a Rust_ developer, receive functions are like methods with a mutable reference to `self`.

-   A continuation of the analogy to Object Oriented Programming: receive functions corresponds to object methods.
+   A continuation of the analogy to object-oriented programming: receive functions correspond to object methods.

 The ``#[receive(...)]`` macro
 -----------------------------